Landscape Architecture - An Introduction

 Anyone wishing to gain a base knowledge of landscape architecture, as well as design professionals in related areas/disciplines or those considering studying Landscape Architecture as a profession.
 Anyone with an interest in urban design and the design of public open spaces, landscapes and the context of the built environment; and those intrigued by the idea of place-making and what makes a good city or urban space.
 Students only require an interest in the subject matter and a general enthusiasm to learn.

 View PDF to explore progression: Interior Design: Your Journey [188kb]

-Christina has worked as a Landscape architect for over 18+ years within a broad range of practices, sectors and roles both within the UK and the Netherlands for Mecanoo Architects.
-Amidst working directly for design practices she has also been involved with and worked for the Architectural biennale in Venice throughout autumn 2006 and has lectured part time for University of the Arts London since 2007.
+Christina has worked as a Landscape architect since 1998 within a broad range of practices, sectors and roles both within the UK and the Netherlands (Mecanoo Architects).
+Amidst working directly for design practices she has also been involved with and worked for the Architectural Biennale in Venice (throughout autumn 2006) and has lectured part time in spatial design for the University of the Arts London since 2007.

-Christina studied Landscape Architecture at Edinburgh College of Art in the mid 90‘s and achieved her part IV professional practice qualifications and consequent chartered member status of the Landscape Institute in 2003.
-She has worked on many well-known public realm schemes across the capital including ‘More London’ (Townshend Landscape Architects with Foster & Partners), ‘Bankside123’ (Townshend Landscape Architects with Allies and Morrison) and the early stages of Granary Square Kings Cross (Townshend Landscape Architects).
+Christina studied Landscape Architecture at Edinburgh College of Art in the mid 1990‘s and achieved her Part IV professional practice qualifications and consequent chartered member status of the Landscape Institute in 2003.
+She has worked on many well-known landscape and public realm schemes across the capital including ‘More London / the GLA site’ (Townshend Landscape Architects with Foster & Partners), the early stages of Granary Square and Kings Cross Masterplan (Townshend Landscape Architects), and many more.
 She is very enthusiastic and passionate about her profession and field, and always keen to raise awareness and understanding of the discipline.

 Please bring the following materials with you on the first day: